PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure is the intentionally unimplemented bounded-store migration.

+## Layout pass-set 1 affine cleanup characterization

+The next migration is restricted to five mapping-only affine observations in layout pass-set 1: the initial and post-binary affine-chain folds, affine pre/post propagation, pre-unary affine fan-out, and mean-affine pre/post propagation.
+All five share the existing `optimize_layout_transpose_chains` guard, return bounded integer mappings with explicit schema tests, and have no defaults or consumers.

+The characterization fixes the exact owner calls and keywords, the contiguous four-result prefix, both composite recovery boundaries, the isolated post-binary fold boundary, and absence of loads.
+Composite attention, quantized, and safe-binary recovery results remain outside this migration.
+A strict expected failure requires five stable `cleanup.layout_pass_set_1.*` affine records.
+No production source changed.

+The first focused run exposed one stale adjacent-owner assertion that still expected the previously migrated safe-transpose result to be an outer `ast.Name` call.
+The test helper now unwraps the exact nested phase-record owner;
+production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- dedicated characterization and existing owner/schema contracts:
+  `9 passed, 1 xfailed in 0.97s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented five-result destination migration.

 ## Primary final SiNet reconciliation implementation

 The six ordered SiNet results now record under: